-The TLV320DAC3100 device includes capability to monitor a headphone jack to determine if a plug has been inserted into the jack.
+The device includes capability to monitor a headphone jack to determine if a plug has been inserted into the jack.
+The device also includes the capability to detect a button press, even, for example, when starting calls on mobile phones with headsets.
 Figure 6-17 shows the circuit configuration to enable this feature.